image

 Creating and interpreting project reports

-- Generating status reports using project management software
+• Generating project status reports using project management software

-- Creating visual representations of data (e.g., charts, graphs)
+• Creating visual representations of data (charts, graphs)

-By mastering these technical skills, project managers can streamline processes, improve communication, and make informed decisions based on accurate data analysis.
+Project managers can enhance their ability to streamline processes, improve communication, and make informed decisions based on accurate data analysis by developing proficiency in these technical skills.

 Developing your project management skills